 Accepted papers will be published in the official satellite proceedings.

 A selection of the best contributions will be invited to be submitted, after proper revision and extension, for consideration for the upcoming special issue on “Combating Digital Misinformation and Disinformation” of the ACM Journal of Data and Information Quality.

-- Panagiotis Takis Metaxas (Wellesley College)
+- Panagiotis Takis Metaxas (Wellesley College, USA)

 Contact: misinfochairs (at) www2018.thewebconf.org

 Submissions should follow the guideline information on the general Web Conference.
 In addition, they should obey the following guidelines: